firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-59-september-2018/2018-09-04-carborundum-dev-null.md

 "House," I said, "lock the front door and call the elevator."

 The door whirred.
-That wouldn't last us very long—even the best door locks had emergency overrides--but it'd give us an extra few seconds.
+That wouldn't last us very long—even the best door locks had emergency overrides—but it'd give us an extra few seconds.

 The elevator dinged, and I walked Tish inside.
 "Garage."